 A lunch scheme is in place at the Danish offices, allowing staff members to enjoy healthy, fresh and well-prepared lunch meals.
-We avoid waste of food by offering a take-away solution.
+We avoid food waste by offering a take-away solution.
 The supplier is certified with the Organic Trademark verified by the Danish Veterinary and Food Administration.

-In line with guidelines from the government to keep our colleagues and the greater public safe, we are working differently but with just as much commitment to the success of our projects as ever.
+In line with government guidelines to keep our colleagues and the public safe, we are working differently but remain fully committed to our clients and our projects' success.

-What the COVID-19 crisis means for the future of Workplace and Well-Being
+What the COVID-19 Crisis Means for the Future of Workplaces and Well-Being